akeneo/pim-community-dev/src/Akeneo/ReferenceEntity/decisions.md

 - When all records are removed, what happens to other records referencing the removed records ?
 - The same goes for the assets (maybe in the future).

-Basically, an entity deletion that is referenced in the values of the records imply that those record's values are refreshed (or cleaned) and reindexed to keep the search on completeness and read models synchronized with the structure and the other entities (Eventual consistency).
+Basically, an entity deletion that is linked in the values of the records imply that those record's values are refreshed (or cleaned) and reindexed to keep the search on completeness and read models synchronized with the structure and the other entities (Eventual consistency).

 #### Solutions: